Tufts-Robotics-Club/ROS-Workshop-2023/README.md

 - Move to particular coordinates (randomly-generated, or given as command line input)

-The full list of message topics (as well as their types) that the turlesim nodes publishes and is subscribed to can be found [here](http://wiki.ros.org/turtlesim).
+The full list of message topics (as well as their types) that the turtlesim nodes publishes and is subscribed to can be found [here](http://wiki.ros.org/turtlesim).
 Happy coding!

 ## Setup Instructions